Fullmetal235/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Map would return a new array, forEach returns nothing.

 2. What is the difference between a function and a method?

+ A method is associated with an object, a function is not.

 3. What is closure?

+Closure is when an inside function can access the outside function’s variables.

 4. Describe the four rules of the 'this' keyword.

+1. Window Binding
+2. implicit binding
+ 3. explicit binding
+ 4. new binding

 5. Why do we need super() in an extended class?

+Super() is used to access and call function on an object parents

 ## Project Set up